customgento/module-koality-m2/docs/README.md

 - **Minimum orders per hour** - this check fails if the number of orders within the last hour falls under a given threshold.
 The check provides two time intervals.
 Rush hour and normal shopping time.
 This is needed to minimize false positives.

-- **Maximum number of open carts** - fails if there are to many open carts.
+-  **Maximum number of open carts** - fails if there are to many open carts in the last hour.
+This check also includes a distinction between rush hours and normal shopping hours.
    This often happens if the payment fails, and the customers can't finish the buying process.

 - **Minimum number of active products** - this check fails if there are not enough active products in the should.
 This will help find import errors.